|

 About Jesus Steve Sweetman This Section - Chapters 10 and 11 ch.
 10:1-18 ch.
 11:1-15 ch.
 11:16-33 Paul’s

 Defense Of His Ministry (ch.
-10:1 - 18) To
+10:1 - 18) From

 date in this letter we have seen a range of emotions from Paul, more so

 than in any other of his letters.
-He

-began this letter with great sorrow.
-His
+He began this letter with great sorrow.

-rejected by these people who he had given his heart and life to.
+At one point he felt rejected by these people who he had given his

 He has given hints that he does have confidence in these people but